port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 </details>

-Now that we have our action configured, we can begin invoking it.
+Now that the Self-Service Action configured, you can begin invoking it.

-Our actions need a runner that will receive the invocation message and perform some action based on the data provided.
+The Self-Service Actions need a runner that will receive the invocation message and perform some logic based on the data provided.

-## Setting up our AWS resources
+## Setting up AWS resources

-In this example, we will deploy an AWS Lambda function written in python that will do exactly that.
+In this example, The deployed AWS Lambda function will be written in python.

-**Our AWS setup will require the following resources:**
+**The AWS setup will require the following resources:**

-- A secret stored in Secrets Manager with the Kafka authentication credentials
+- A secret stored in Secrets Manager with the Kafka authentication credentials.
-- An AWS Lambda execution role with access to the new secret
+- An AWS Lambda execution role with access to the new secret.
-- An AWS Lambda layer for our extra python libraries
+- An AWS Lambda layer for our extra python libraries.
-- Our AWS Lambda is configured with our example python code, the code layer and execution role we created.
+- An AWS Lambda is configured with the example python code, the code layer and execution role you created.
 Configured with a Kafka Trigger

-### Creating a secret for our Lambda
+### Creating a secret for the Lambda

-Our Lambda function will use a `secret` configured in AWS Secret Manager to authenticate with the personal Kafka topic provided by Port, let’s go ahead and create that secret in the AWS CLI:
+The Lambda function will use a `secret` configured in AWS Secret Manager to authenticate with the personal Kafka topic provided by Port, let’s go ahead and create that secret in the AWS CLI:

 ```bash showLineNumbers
 # Remember to replace YOUR_KAFKA_USERNAME and YOUR_KAFKA_PASSWORD with the real username and password provided to you by Port